gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 a kind of problem called Sampling Problem.
 There are several methods to handle this kind of problems, each have different time cost and space cost.

-As we all know, most computer systems can only generate pseudorandom numbers, in this chapter we ignore this problem and assume the system call returns uniform random numbers.
+As we all know, most computer systems can only generate pseudo-random numbers, in this chapter we ignore this problem and assume the system call returns uniform random numbers.
 The sample codes are all in Python and we will use Python's `random` package to provide all functions needed.